LIFESTYLE INTELLIGENCE

 For Clinical Trials

-Lifestyle modifiers and pre-existing health outcomes are modifiable factors that impact biological markers of neurodegeneration
+Certain lifestyle behaviors and pre-existing health outcomes are modifiable risk factors that impact biological markers of neurodegeneration

-Capture and use them to control for objective lifestyle and health indicators in your clinical trial
+Capture and score them to control for objective risk indicators in your clinical trial

 LIFESTYLE MARKERS FOR